BunsDev/functions-workshop/README.md

 yarn deploy
 ```

 **Note**: ensure you have updated the deployment script to align with your target blockchain configurations.
-Also, be sure to update the RPC URL that is specified within the script, which is currently set to the RPC corresponding to Ethereum Sepolia testnet.

 ### 4. Create Subscription
 Fund a new Functions billing subscription via the [Chainlink Functions UI](https://functions.chain.link/) and add your deployed Consumer Contract as a an authorized consumer to your subscription.